hant-hub/Notes/CSE120/Day11.md

 is mechanical

 ideal memory has access time of registers or
-SRAM, with cost of Magnetic Disks
+SRAM, with cost and size of Magnetic Disks

+Massive physical and technical limits on memory.
+DRAM and memory access speeds have improved less than processor clock speeds.

+### Locality

+Spatial Locality -> if data is referenced, data with similar addresses are likely to be referenced

+Temporal Locality -> if data is referenced it is more likely to be referenced again.

+Main takeaway: we only use small portions of memory at any given time.